 The profession brings many rewards.
 The greatest reward is the ability to help people in need.
 A firefighter is called upon to alleviate conditions that are causing harm to persons or damage to property or the environment.
 There is a satisfaction in knowing that you have made a situation better.

 REQUIREMENTS FOR BECOMING A BOARDMAN FIREFIGHTER

 To be hired as a firefighter in Boardman Township you must be 18 years old and a high school graduate.
-Every two years the Civil Service Commission will offer a test to the public for the ability to become an entry-level firefighter.
+The Civil Service Commission will offer a test to the public for the ability to become an entry-level firefighter.
 The test is a general knowledge exam that is proctored by the Civil Service Commission.

 If you pass the written exam, you will be invited to participate in a physical agility test.
 You will go through numerous stations that test your strength and endurance and physical ability to perform as a firefighter.
 Only those who pass will be ranked in order based on his or her test scores.